10 MOST ASKED QUESTIONS

-We get it...you probably don't know much about what's available or appropriate for your invitations.
-We've include a summary of each popular printing methods and it's benefits for clients who like to be truly informed (click here to check it out.)
-We also will make recommendations based on your budget, formality of your event and the specific design for your invitation suite to help guide you.
-We offer all forms or printing from flat to engraved.
+I get it...you probably don't know much about what's available or appropriate for your invitations.
+I've put together a simple summary of printing methods and each ones's pros and cons so you can be truly informed (click here to check it out.)
+I always make recommendations based on your budget, formality of your event and the specific design for your invitation suite to help guide you.

 4. WHITE OR IVORY?